Menthol: Biological properties

 Menthol crystals at room temperature.
 Approx. 1 cm in length.

 Menthol's ability to chemically trigger the cold-sensitive TRPM8 receptors in the skin is responsible for the well-known cooling sensation it provokes when inhaled, eaten, or applied to the skin.
 In this sense, it is similar to capsaicin, the chemical responsible for the spiciness of hot chilis (which stimulates heat sensors, also without causing an actual change in temperature).

 Menthol's analgesic properties are mediated through a selective activation of κ-opioid receptors.
 Menthol blocks calcium channels and voltage-sensitive sodium channels, reducing neural activity that may stimulate muscles.

 Some studies show that menthol acts as a GABA_{A} receptor positive allosteric modulator and increases GABAergic transmission in PAG neurons.
 Menthol has anesthetic properties similar to, though less potent than, propofol because it interacts with the same sites on the GABA_{A} receptor.
 Menthol may also enhance the activity of glycine receptors and negatively modulate 5-HT_{3} receptors and nAChRs.

 Menthol is widely used in dental care as a topical antibacterial agent, effective against several types of streptococci and lactobacilli.
 Menthol also lowers blood pressure and antagonizes vasoconstriction through TRPM8 activation.

+Menthol inhalation was demonstrated to improve cognitive decline in Alzheimer's disease mouse models.
+It also produced immunostimulatory effects in the mice.

 Occurrence

 Mentha arvensis (wild mint) is the primary species of mint used to make natural menthol crystals and natural menthol flakes.
-This species is primarily grown in the Uttar Pradesh region in India.

 Menthol occurs naturally in peppermint oil (along with a little menthone, the ester menthyl acetate and other compounds), obtained from Mentha × piperita (peppermint).
 Japanese menthol also contains a small percentage of the 1-epimer neomenthol.